deepinv/deepinv/paper/paper.md

 \end{equation}
 where $\operatorname{R}_{\theta}$ is a reconstruction network/algorithm with trainable parameters $\theta$.
 In deepinv code, a reconstructor is simply evaluated as `x_hat = model(y, physics)`.
-The library attempts to cover the wide variety of existing approaches for bulding $\operatorname{R}_{\theta}$, ranging from classical variational optimization algorithms, to diffusion methods using plug-and-play denoisers.
+The library covers a wide variety of existing approaches for bulding $\operatorname{R}_{\theta}$, ranging from classical variational optimization algorithms, to diffusion methods using plug-and-play denoisers.

 **Artifact Removal**: The simplest way architecture for solving inverse problems [@jin2017deep] is to backproject the measurements to the image domain and apply a denoiser (image-to-image) architecture such as a UNet.
 These architectures can be thus written as $\operatorname{R}_{\theta}(y, A,  \sigma) = \operatorname{D}_{\sigma}(A^{\top}y)$ where the adjoint can be replaced by any pseudoinverse of $A$.

-**Variational Optimization**: This methods consist of solving an optimization problem
+**Variational Optimization**: This methods consist of solving an optimization problem [@chambolle2016introduction]
 \begin{equation} \label{eq:var}
 \operatorname{R}_{\theta}(y, A_{\xi}, \sigma) = \operatorname{argmin}_{x} f(y,A_{\xi} x) + g(x)
 \end{equation}
 where $f:\mathcal{Y} \times \mathcal{Y} \mapsto \mathbb{R}_+$ is the data fidelity term which can incorporate knowledge about the noise parameters $\sigma$ and forward operator $A$, and $g:\mathcal{X}\mapsto\mathbb{R}_+$ is a regularization term that promotes plausible reconstructions.
+The library provides popular hand-crafted regularization functions, such as sparsity [@candes2008introduction] and total variation [@rudin1992nonlinear].

-**Plug-and-Play**: Plug-and-play methods replace the proximal operator or gradient of the regularization term $g$ by a pretrained denoiser, i.e., often using a deep denoiser.
-We provide popular PnP strategies such as DPIR.
+**Plug-and-Play**: Plug-and-play methods replace the proximal operator or gradient of the regularization term $g$ by a pretrained denoiser, i.e., often using a deep denoiser [@kamilov2023plug].
+We provide popular PnP strategies such as DPIR [@zhang2021plug].

-**Diffusion and Langevin methods**:  As with Plug-and-Play methods, diffusion and Langevin methods incorporate prior information via a pretrained denoiser, however, they are associated to a stochastic differential equation or an ordinary differential equation, instead of the optimization of \eqref{eq:var}.
+**Diffusion and Langevin methods**:  As with Plug-and-Play methods, diffusion [@chung2022diffusion] [@kawar2022denoising] [@zhu2023denoising]  and Langevin methods [@laumont2022bayesian] incorporate prior information via a pretrained denoiser, however, they are associated to a stochastic differential equation or an ordinary differential equation, instead of the optimization of \eqref{eq:var}.

-**Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or plug-and-play approach, and training the parameters of the resulting algorithm, including optimization parameters and possibly the regularization term parameters, including the deep denoiser in the case of PnP.
+**Unfolded Networks and Deep Equilibrium**: Unfolded networks consist of fixing the number of optimization iterations of a variational or plug-and-play approach [@monga2021algorithm], and training the parameters of the resulting algorithm, including optimization parameters and possibly the regularization term parameters, including the deep denoiser in the case of PnP.

 **Generative Adversarial Networks and Deep Image Prior**: Generative models exist in unconditional or conditional forms.
 Unconditional methods leverage a pretrained generator $G_{\theta}(z):\mathcal{Z}\mapsto \mathcal{X}$ where $z\in\mathcal{Z}$ is a latent code tol solve an inverse problem via
 \begin{equation} \label{eq:var}